riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - Starting in Excel 2007, use structured references where you can to keep the number of cells that are evaluated by the array formula to a minimum.

-- In versions before Excel 2007, use dynamic range names where possible.
+- In versions earlier than Excel 2007, use dynamic range names where possible.
 Although they are volatile, it is worthwhile because they minimize the size of the ranges.

 - Be careful with array formulas that reference both a row and a column: this forces the calculation of a rectangular range.